jfsimon/GMapBundle/README.markdown

 More explanations on these options on
 [Google's documentation](http://code.google.com/apis/maps/documentation/geocoding/#GeocodingRequests).

-The `geocode` method retors a `Geocode` object wich comes with several methods to get the data you want.
+The `geocode` method returns a `Geocode` object wich comes with several methods to get the data you want.
 See what you can do with geocoder :

-**Get the position of an address :**
+###Get the position of an address :

     $geocode = $this->get('gmap')->geocode('12 Rue Hippolyte Lebas 75009 France');